Hendy/umbraco-look/README.md

 ```
 [Example Indexing Code](../../wiki/Example-Indexing)

+### Look Indexer

+A Look indexer is required to be able to index detached items (Examine Umbraco indexers only index Content/Media or Members).
-To use a Look indexer and searcher, the ExamineIndex.config and ExamineSettings.config files need to be updated:
+To use a Look indexer, the ExamineIndex.config and ExamineSettings.config files need to be updated:

-ExamineIndex.config
+/config/ExamineIndex.config
 ```xml
 <ExamineLuceneIndexSets>